Lawn not growing

 Aerate the Lawn

-Use a core aerator to punch holes in the soil, allowing air, water, and nutrients to better penetrate the roots.
-This is especially helpful for compacted soil.
+Use a core aerator to create small holes in the soil, allowing air, water, and nutrients to better penetrate the roots.

 Frequently Asked Questions

-The ideal time to overseed a lawn is typically in the fall, when temperatures are cooler and moisture is more plentiful, allowing new grass to establish before the heat of summer.
+The best time to overseed a lawn is in the fall, when temperatures are cooler and there is more moisture to help the new grass establish.

 Connect with certified professionals in your area